 The Board Chairman, Mr Kwek Leng Beng, is also the MD.
 Mr Kwek Leng Beng plays an instrumental role in providing the Company with strong leadership and vision, assisting the Board to develop policies and strategies, and ensuring that these are implemented effectively.
 As Board Chairman, he bears primary responsibility for the workings of the Board, by ensuring effectiveness in all aspects of its role including setting agenda for Board meetings with input from Management, ensuring sufficient allocation of time for thorough discussion of each agenda item, promoting an open environment for debate, ensuring that NEDs are able to speak freely and contribute effectively, and exercising control over the quality, quantity and timeliness of information flow between the Board and Management.
 At annual general meetings and other shareholder meetings, he plays a pivotal role in fostering constructive dialogue between shareholders, the Board and Management.
 As MD, he is the most senior executive in the Company and bears executive responsibility for the Company's business.
-He is assisted by the President, Mr Ian Macdonald and other members of the Management team.
-Mr Macdonald has extensive working experience in the banking and finance sector and has been with the Company for more than ten years.
-Please refer to the Operating and Financial Review on page 33 of the AR for additional information on the President.
+He is assisted by the President, Mr lan Macdonald and the Deputy President, Mr Ang Tang Chor and other members of the Management team.
+Both the President and the Deputy President have extensive working experience in the banking and finance sector.
+They have also been with the Company for more than ten years.
+Please refer to the Operating and Financial Review on page 33 of the AR for additional information on the President and the Deputy President.